websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 The certificate and key files referenced here are the same ones used on the Elasticsearch server nodes.
 Copy them to the Liferay server and update their paths in the configuration accordingly.

-Besides configuring TLS, we also enable authentication in the settings below by setting `authenticationEnabled`/`requiresAuthentication` to `true` and providing the credentials for the Elasticsearch user that will be used by Liferay to authenticate into Elasticsearch.
+Besides configuring TLS, you also enable authentication in the settings below by setting `authenticationEnabled`/`requiresAuthentication` to `true` and providing the credentials for the Elasticsearch user used by Liferay to authenticate into Elasticsearch.

 When you're finished configuring security, restart Elasticsearch.
 These steps require a full Elasticsearch cluster restart.